 Vertebral Body Tethering: Overview, Advantages, & Eligibility Criteria

 The final step of the procedure involves the attachment of a flexible cord to the implanted screws.
 This cord places pressure on the convex side of the scoliotic curve, causing bones to grow more slowly and with increased density.
-This allows the bones on the concave section of the curve to grow faster and less compactly, aiding in the straightening of the spine over time.
-The flexibility of the cord also allows for more flexibility in movement than traditional fusion procedures that are used to treat scoliosis.
+Furthermore, this allows the bones on the concave section of the curve to grow faster and less compactly, aiding in the straightening of the spine over time.
+The elasticity of the cord also allows for more flexibility in movement than traditional fusion procedures that are used to treat scoliosis.
 This means that patients can typically return to their usual (or a vastly improved) range of motion following surgery.

 Advantages of Vertebral Body Tethering

-Significant strides have been made in the treatment of scoliosis, and vertebral body tethering is at the forefront of these advancements.
+Significant strides have been made in the treatment of scoliosis.
+And, vertebral body tethering is at the forefront of these advancements.
 Doctors now know how to treat complicated conditions with minimally invasive procedures and with exceedingly successful results.
 Some of the benefits of Vertebral Body Tethering (VBT) include the following:

-- VBT is typically a one-time surgery with little need for surgical upgrades
+- VBT is typically a one time surgery with little need for surgical upgrades

 - With no fusion of the vertebrae required, the spine retains its flexibility and room for growth